 - You will perform a solo song

-- There is a 60 second limit – you must stick to this or you will be cut off.
+- There is a 60-second limit (16 bars) – you must stick to this or you will be cut off.

-- It is preferable that songs be from a musical, a folk song, a jazz song, a gospel song or an art song.
-DO NOT select something from the radio, particularly if contains inappropriate language.
+- It is preferable that songs be from a musical, a Disney song, folk song, jazz song, gospel song, or an art song.
+Students who are not sure about what to bring should select from our recommended list of songs.

 - The song must be memorized.

-- You MUST provide accompaniment on sheet music, or a track on CD, MP3 player, smartphone, or tablet.
+- You MUST provide accompaniment on sheet music, or a track on a CD, MP3 player, smartphone, or tablet.
 The track must be instrumental accompaniment only with no vocal tracks.
 The sheet music must be in the correct key.
 Only as a last resort may you sing a cappella (with no accompaniment).
-ChiArts will provide a pianist to accompany for those using sheet music.
+ChiArts will provide a pianist to accompany students using sheet music.

-- Choose a song (and style) that you enjoy, shows your vocal range and has meaning to you.
-It is wise not to choose something that a lot of others will choose too.
+- Choose a song (and style) that you enjoy, shows your vocal range, and has meaning to you.

 - Think of your song as a monologue that is set to music.
 Who is your character?
 Who are you singing to and why?